 After lunch, we’ll transport you back to the Nile cruise where you may spend the night.
 Breakfast, lunch, and dinner are the meals.

-A strong Aswan High Dam was built between 1960 and 1970 to regulate the Nile floods, boost agricultural water storage, and produce massive quantities of energy.
+High Dam at Aswan: A strong Aswan high dam was built between 1960 and 1970 to regulate the Nile floods, boost agricultural water storage, and produce massive quantities of energy.

 We’ll have lunch at a top-notch restaurant before moving on to some sightseeing:

-Finally, we will drive you to your hotel in Aswan or another location of your choosing.
+Finally, we will drive you to your hotel in Aswan or another location you choose.
 Breakfast and lunch are provided.